adjust/android_sdk/README.md

 </activity>
 ```

-With this being set, you need to use assigned scheme name in the adjust tracker URL's `deep_link` parameter if you want
+With this being set, you need to use the assigned scheme name in the adjust tracker URL's `deep_link` parameter if you want
-your app to be launched once the tracker URL is being clicked.
-Tracker URL without any information added to the deep link
+your app to launch once the tracker URL is clicked.
+A tracker URL without any information added to the deep link
 can be built to look something like this:

 ```
 https://app.adjust.com/abc123?deep_link=adjustExample%3A%2F%2F
 ```

-Please, have in mind that `deep_link` parameter value in the URL **must be URL encoded**.
+Please, have in mind that the `deep_link` parameter value in the URL **must be URL encoded**.

-After clicking this tracker URL, and with the app set as described above, your app will be launched and `MainActivity`
+After clicking this tracker URL, and with the app set as described above, your app will launch along with the `MainActivity`
-intent will be launched.
+intent.
 Inside the `MainActivity` class, you will automatically be provided with the information about the
 `deep_link` parameter content.
-Once this content is delivered to you, it **will not be encoded**, although you have encoded
-it in the URL.
+Once this content is delivered to you, it **will not be encoded**, although it was encoded in the URL.

-Depending on `android:launchMode` setting of your Activity in the `AndroidManifest.xml` file, information about the
+Depending on the `android:launchMode` setting of your Activity in the `AndroidManifest.xml` file, information about the
-`deep_link` parameter content will be delivered to appropriate place in the Activity file.
+`deep_link` parameter content will be delivered to the appropriate place in the Activity file.
 For more information about the
 possible values of the `android:launchMode` property, check [the official Android documentation][android-launch-modes].

 There are two possible places in which information about the deep link content will be delivered to your desired Activity
-via `Intent` object - either in Activity's `onCreate` or `onNewIntent` method.
-Once one of these methods is triggered
-after the app has been launched, in here you can get the info how does the `deep_link` parameter from the clicked tracker
-URL looks like and maybe use this info to do some additional logic in your app.
+via `Intent` object - either in the Activity's `onCreate` or `onNewIntent` method.
+After the app has launched and one of these methods is triggered, you will be able to get the actual deeplink passed in the `deep_link` parameter in the click URL.
+You can then use this information to do some additional logic in your app.

 You can extract the deep link content from these two methods like this: